Iota-School/nonvisual_data_science/talking_to_your_data/sections/dataframe_fundamentals.md

 len(df)
 ```

-When we run the above on our cookie budget data set, the output should be five.
+When we run the above on our cookie budget dataset, the output should be five.
 That means we have five rows.
 Each row represents a specific month of spending.

 To get both the number of rows and the number of columns, we can use the `shape` attribute on our dataframe.
 (This is an attribute and not a method, so we don't use parentheses.)